schultek/dart_mappable/packages/dart_mappable/README.md

 ---

-Here are again all **six** annotations that you can use in your code:
+Here are again all **seven** annotations that you can use in your code:

 1. `@MappableClass()` can be used on a class to specify options like the `caseStyle` of the json keys, whether to ignore null values, or [hooks](#encoding--decoding-hooks).
-2. `@MappableEnum()` can be used on an enum to specify the `caseStyle` of the stringified enum values, or the `defaultValue`.
-3. `@MappableConstructor()` can be used on a constructor to mark this to be used for decoding.
+2. `@MappableConstructor()` can be used on a constructor to mark this to be used for decoding.
 It has no properties.
-4. `@MappableField()` can be used on a constructor parameter or a field to specify a json key to be used instead of the field name, or [hooks](#encoding--decoding-hooks).
+3. `@MappableField()` can be used on a constructor parameter or a field to specify a json key to be used instead of the field name, or [hooks](#encoding--decoding-hooks).
+4. `@MappableEnum()` can be used on an enum to specify the `mode` or `caseStyle` of the encoded enum values, or the `defaultValue`.
+5. `@MappableValue()` can be used on an enum value to specify a custom encoded value to use.
-5. `@MappableLib()` can be used on a library statement or import / export statement to set a default configuration for the annotated library or include / exclude classes.
+6. `@MappableLib()` can be used on a library statement or import / export statement to set a default configuration for the annotated library or include / exclude classes.
-6. `@CustomMapper()` can be used to specify a custom mapper, used alongside the generated mappers.
+7. `@CustomMapper()` can be used to specify a custom mapper, used alongside the generated mappers.
 See [Custom Mappers](#custom-mappers) for a details explanation.

 For an overview of all the annotation properties, head to the [Api Documentation](https://pub.dev/documentation/dart_mappable/latest/dart_mappable/dart_mappable-library.html).